IPv6 deployment: China

 The China Next Generation Internet (CNGI, 中国下一代互联网) project is an ongoing plan initiated by the Chinese government with the purpose of gaining a significant position in the development of the Internet through the early adoption of IPv6.
 China showcased CNGI's IPv6 infrastructure during the 2008 Summer Olympics, being the first time a major world event has had a presence on the IPv6 Internet.
 At the time of the event, it was believed that the Olympics provided the largest showcase of IPv6 technology since the inception of IPv6.
 The deployment of IPv6 was widespread in all related applications, from data networking and camera transmissions for sporting events, to civil applications, such as security cameras and taxis.
 The events were streamed live over the Internet and networked cars were able to monitor traffic conditions readily, all network operations of the Games being conducted using IPv6.

 Also, the CERNET (China Education and Research Network, 中国教育和科研计算机网, 教育网) set up native IPv6 (CERNET2), and since then many academic institutions in China joined CERNET2 for IPv6 connectivity.
 CERNET-2 is probably the widest deployment of IPv6 in China.
 It is managed and operated jointly by 25 universities.
 Students in Shanghai Jiao Tong University and Beijing University of Posts and Telecommunications, for example, get native IPv6.

 In 2017, China issued an "Action Plan for Promoting Large-scale Deployment of Internet Protocol Version 6" where it encouraged a nationwide adoption of the IPv6 network.
 Outlined in the plan, China had set goals to develop a next-generation internet technical system and industrial ecosystem with independent intellectual property rights in 5 to 10 years, and aimed at having the largest IPv6 network in the world by the end of 2025.

 In 2018, US researchers from the Georgia Institute of Technology categorized China as being part of a group of 169 countries that had little IPv6 traffic.
 As of 2021, Akamai's latest State of the Internet Report asserts an IPv6 adoption level of 23.5% among Chinese internet connections.

 In July 2021, China announced plans to complete a national IPv6 rollout by 2030.
 It is the only country known to advocate towards a single-stack network and had earlier in May 2021, overtaken India as the country with the most IPv6 addresses, with 528 million.

+As of mid-2025, China's IPv6 adoption is around 45%, according to APNIC data.
+The IPv6 Development report issued in December 2025 by the Chinese government states that as of September 2025, China reported 865 million active IPv6 users, accounting for 77% of Internet users, with IPv6 traffic share reaching 34% of total Internet traffic.